cobwebch/external_import/Documentation/Administration/Mapping/Index.rst

 Description
   This property complements :ref:`match_method <administration-mapping-properties-match-method>`.
-  If set to :code:`TRUE`, the import process will not only try to match the external value inside the mapping values, but also the reverse, i.e. the mapping values inside the external value.
+  If set to :code:`true`, the import process will not only try to match the external value inside the mapping values, but also the reverse, i.e. the mapping values inside the external value.